 I believe I was eighteen when I sold my bass to a country band bassist and started playing around on acoustic guitars.
 I was learning to play in open tunings, listening to Richie Havens’ Mixed Bag and then his later albums and to other folk singers as well.
 I didn’t get one of my own until I landed in Oklahoma at Fort Sill.
 It was a twelve-string with a brutal neck on it.
 I bought it at a pawn shop.
 It once belonged to a nun I was told.
 I had started hanging out in the special services building on the weekends while in Fort Campbell for basic training.
 It was either that or go into town where there was nothing but trouble to be found.
 By the time I left Oklahoma in early fall of that year, I had learned to play a competent rhythm guitar.

-Once back home someone stepped on the neck of that twelve-string and snapped the head.
-Eventually I replaced it with another cheap one before finally go down to 8th Street Music in Philly to buy a new Guild F212, inspired to do so by Steve Miller’s model, but my greatest influences at the time were Justin Hayward, Bob Dylan and the Beatles of course.
+Once back home in New Jersey, some party reveler stepped on the neck of my twelve-string and snapped the head.
+Eventually I replaced it with another inexpensive one before finally going down to 8th Street Music in Philly to buy a new Guild F212, inspired to do so by Steve Miller’s model.
+My greatest influences at the time were Justin Hayward, Bob Dylan, and the Beatles, of course.
 Sometime around then I teamed up first Paul Olko and then with my childhood friend Joe Kramer, a very gifted lead guitar player.
 It was with Paul that I landed my first paying job in a bar in South Trenton.
 We played on the pool table using my tube powered Bogan PA and a pair of Shure columns.
-Paul moved on to Virginia and Joe and I started playing together quite a bit, mostly covers of mellow 70s artists.
-That was me: Mellow.
+Paul moved on to Virginia and Joe and I started playing together quite a bit, mostly covers of 70s artists.

 Above: Joe Kramer and me in the mid 1970s